IPO process: Accounting and considerations guide has been saved

 Despite the current IPO market, private companies continue to evaluate methods for going public.
 The latest edition of Deloitte’s On the Radar: Initial public offerings provides guidance on accounting for IPO, SEC requirements, and other finance-related steps in preparing for an IPO.

-After a record-breaking year for initial public offerings (IPOs) and special-purpose acquisition companies (SPACs) in 2021, the market began slowing down significantly in the first half of 2022 amid various challenges, including volatile markets; geopolitical conflicts; inflation and supply chain issues.
-The capital markets have continued to remain slow into 2023.
-In light of such challenges, private companies continue to evaluate the methods used to go public.
-Such methods include a “traditional” IPO, in which a private company sells its equity in a public underwritten offering.
-However, over the past several years, nontraditional IPOs have become more popular.
-Rather than undertaking traditional IPOs, many private operating companies choose to merge with SPACs to raise capital or use other financing alternatives, such as direct listings, which have also become more frequent.
+After a record-breaking year for initial public offerings (IPOs) and special-purpose acquisition companies (SPACs) in 2021, the market has remained slow for several years amid various challenges, including volatile markets; geopolitical conflicts; interest rate increases; inflation and supply chain issues.
+However, interest rates and inflation have been moderating, and private companies are continuing to evaluate the methods used to go public.
+Such methods include (1) “traditional” IPOs, in which private companies sell their equity in a public underwritten offering, and (2) nontraditional IPOs, which have become more popular over the past several years.
+Nontraditional IPOs include those in which private operating companies choose to merge with SPACs to raise capital or use other financing alternatives, such as direct listings.
 Companies can also go public by registering debt securities, distributing shares in a spin-off transaction, or registering securities issued by real estate investment trusts (REITs).

 Before a company commences a public offering of securities, it must file a registration statement with the SEC under the applicable securities laws.
 Both the form used to file the registration statement and the filing and review process will depend on the nature of the offering.
 Companies undertaking a traditional IPO can voluntarily submit a draft registration statement to the SEC staff for confidential, nonpublic review.
 The ability to submit confidentially is a significant benefit because it allows companies to keep potentially sensitive information from customers or competitors until later in the IPO process.
 Confidential initial submissions are subsequently filed publicly no later than 15 days before (1) a roadshow or (2) the requested effective date of the registration statement if no roadshow is planned.